accordproject/techdocs/website/versioned_docs/version-0.21/tutorial-studio.md

 ### Load the Template

-To get started, head to the `minilatedeliveryandpenalty` template in the Accord Project Template Library at [Mini Late Delivery And Penalty](https://templates.accordproject.org/minilatedeliveryandpenalty@0.5.0.html) and click the "Open In Template Playground" button.
+To get started, head to the `minilatedeliveryandpenalty` template in the Accord Project Template Library at [Mini Late Delivery And Penalty](https://templates.accordproject.org/minilatedeliveryandpenalty@0.5.0.html) and click the "Open In Template Studio" button.

 ![Advanced-Late-1](assets/advanced/late1.png)